samueljsong/COMP7082-s/README.md

 ### Test Environment
 Since integration and end-to-end tests are run against a real database, a test database for mysql and redis are required.

-Make sure Docker is installed first
+Make sure [Docker](#🐳-docker) is installed first

 `npm run env:test` to spin up the test environment
 - This will create a local mysql and redis to test against
-- The database will be preloaded with sample data
+- The database will be seeded with sample data using the *prisma/init.ts* file

 `npm run start:test` to run the server with test configuration (will load the environment variables from `.env.test`)